Potassium hydrogen phthalate

 KHP can be used as a buffering agent in combination with hydrochloric acid (HCl) or sodium hydroxide (NaOH).
 The buffering region is dependent upon the pKa, and is typically +/- 1.0 pH units of the pKa.
 The pKa of KHP is 5.4, so its pH buffering range would be 4.4 to 6.4; however, due to the presence of the second acidic group that bears the potassium ion, the first pKa also contributes to the buffering range well below pH 4.0, which is why KHP is a good choice for use as a reference standard for pH 4.00.

-KHP is also a useful standard for total organic carbon (TOC) testing.
+KHP is a useful standard for total organic carbon (TOC) testing.
 Most TOC analyzers are based on the oxidation of organics to carbon dioxide and water, with subsequent quantitation of the carbon dioxide.
 Many TOC analysts suggest testing their instruments with two standards: one typically easy for the instrument to oxidize (KHP), and one more difficult to oxidize.
 For the latter, benzoquinone is suggested.